-Site Description: The topography of the area is flat to gently rolling hills.
+Site Description: The area's topography is flat, with gently rolling hills.
 Most of the land is under cultivation.
 The groundwater also flows generally in a south to southwest direction with minor hydrologic anomalies.
 The groundwater contamination is highest near the bedrock contact.
 Local geology consists of fine-textured soils that exhibit strong clay-pan development.
 These soils underly loess deposits of the Quaternary Age, which lay on McPherson Formation sands and gravels.
 Depth to sands in the area ranges from as little as 5 feet to 60 feet.
 The Wellington Shale forms the bedrock in the area.
-The Wellington had been eroded before the McPherson deposition and is an erosional contact with various paleovalley and related structures.
+The Wellington had been eroded before the McPherson deposition and is an erosional contact with various paleo-valley and related structures.
+KCC has documented numerous historical evaporation pits via historical air photos and documents.
+These pits are believed to be the source of the contamination in the area.

-Unusual Problems: A monitoring well matrix may have to spread for a considerable distance for site delineation.
+Unusual Problems: A monitoring well matrix may have to spread considerably for site delineation.
 Ritz-Canton Oil Field brine contamination can have multiple sources, which could complicate delineation.
-In addition, it is unclear if the direct connection of the north and far south (South of highway 56) wells is occurring or if they are separate plumes.
+In addition, it is unclear if the direct connection of the north and far south (south of highway 56) wells is occurring or if they are separate plumes.